Full Body Burial at Sea in California

 For families interested in the cultural and historical aspects of this practice, we have an article available on our website documenting the full body burial at sea process and all its intricacies.

-Why Select a Full Body Sea Burial
+Why Families Consider Full Body Burial at Sea

 Detailed Preparation Standards for Full Body Sea Burial